eradicatinglove/Switch-NSP-Forwarder/README.md

-# 🎮 Switch NSP Forwarder Builder v1.0.0
+# 🎮 TheOtherSide NSP Forwarder Builder v1.0.0
 ### *(by **The Other Side**)*
 A simple Windows tool that lets you create custom **NSP forwarders** for: